GluuFederation/training/cluster-manager/tutorial.md

 Note that hostname will be set to lb.mygluu.org, all nodes hostname will be set to load balancer’s hostname, since the world will interact only with load balancer.
 After installation of all servers is finished, all status should be green in Service Liveness Status column on Dashboard.

-### Install NGINX
+### Install Nginx

-Nginx server will be installed on load balancer (LB).
-To install nginx choose Cluster > Install Nginx from the left menu.
+The Nginx server will be installed on load balancer (LB).
+To install Nginx, choose `Cluster > Install Nginx` from the left menu.

 **image placeholder**